risor-io/risor/README.md

 Head over to [Getting Started](https://risor.io/docs) in the documentation.

-That said, if you use Homebrew, you can install the Risor CLI as follows:
+That said, if you use [Homebrew](https://brew.sh/), you can install the [Risor](https://formulae.brew.sh/formula/risor) CLI as follows:

 ```
-brew tap risor-io/risor
 brew install risor
 ```